bldenton/compressible-flow/README.md

 # compressible flow using finite elements

 # Jan 19,2018
-# derivation of variation form of compressible continuity equation
+# derivation of variational form of compressible continuity equation

 #